Skip to Content

 The simple answer

 The short answer is "maybe".
 Just like how the majority of people can enjoy a beer or some wine without becoming alcoholics, the majority of people can play video games without becoming violent.
-But there are going to be exceptions, and there are ways that the entertainment we consume can negatively affect us.
-This is true of any form of entertainment, though there is a prevailing belief that video games are more likely to be harmful.

 What makes violent games attractive?

-This is one reason why it's a good idea to stray from the beaten path occasionally.
+This is why it's a good idea to stray from the beaten path occasionally.
 For every well known violent game out there, there's at least a dozen non-violent games that are just as much fun.
 If you're interested, I have a little list that can help with this problem.

 Can video games desensitize us to real world violence?